 Thank you for expressing interest in the forthcoming elections and the role of a Governor at Harrogate and District NHS Foundation Trust.
 For convenience 'HDFT' or 'the Trust' will be used when referring to the organisation throughout this document.

-If you have any questions regarding this document, please contact Elaine Culf, our Corporate Affairs and Membership Manager in the Foundation Trust Office by email at: hdft.nhsfoundationtrust@nhs.net / elaine.culf@nhs.net, or phone the Corporate Executive Assistant Team on 01423 554423.
+If you have any questions regarding this document, please contact our Corporate Affairs Office by email at: hdft.nhsfoundationtrust@nhs.net, or phone the Corporate Executive Assistant Team on 01423 554423.

 1.2 About Us